mhali922/nyc-airbnb-price-prediction/ReadMe.md

-This has been successfully accepted by the Udacity project and received the certificate.
+This has been successfully accepted by the Udacity project and received the certificate. [attached]

 GITHUB Project link -